Do I have your attention?

-There are many health benefits that come from eating dark chocolate, some of which are listed below.
+There are many health benefits that come from eating dark chocolate.

 - It is rich in antioxidants and natural compounds that are good for cardiovascular health.
-The darker the chocolate, the higher the antioxidants (milk chocolate has few, if any, antioxidants).
+The darker it is, the higher the antioxidants (milk chocolate has few, if any, antioxidants).

-- Bacteria in the gut will break down and ferment components in the dark chocolate, turning them into absorbable, anti-inflammatory compounds.
+- Bacteria in the gut will break down and ferment components in the dark stuff, turning them into absorbable, anti-inflammatory compounds.

 - Like aspirin, dark chocolate has a biochemical effect that reduces the excessive accumulation of platelets, which can cause harmful blood clots.

-- The flavonoids in dark chocolate may help the brain after a stroke by increasing cellular signals that shield nerve cells from damage
+- The flavonoids may help the brain after a stroke by increasing cellular signals that shield nerve cells from damage

-- Raw, dark chocolate prevents oxidative damage to blood vessel linings, which effectively relaxes blood vessels and lowers blood pressure.
+- It also prevents oxidative damage to blood vessel linings, which effectively relaxes blood vessels and lowers blood pressure.

 When purchasing raw, dark chocolate, you will find it on the shelf of your local Health Food Store.
-To receive the greatest health benefits, look for chocolate that is:
+To receive the greatest health benefits, look for: